What to Do When You Don’t Like Your Boss

 2. Remember: “I’ll scratch your back if you scratch mine.”

-Think about what your boss can do for you and what you can do for your boss.
+Think about what they can do for you and what you can do for them.
 If you go above and beyond on a big project, your boss may be more likely to let you request those certain vacation days you had in mind.
 Plan and structure your day with this in mind.
 Think of the big picture – and become indispensable.

 3. Wear two hats: employee and friend.